-Your Excella is equipped at the factory with name brand trailer tires.
+Your Excella is equipped at the factory with steel radial tires.
 Airstream dealers cannot make adjustments to tires.
 This must be done by a dealer who handles that particular brand.
 If you ever have tire problems, check the local telephone directory for the nearest dealer.